 For a public interest test, factors that favour release of the information (disclosure), need to be weighed against factors against release (non-disclosure).
-It is important to note however that the 'public interest' is not what might interest the public, but what will be for the greater good if released to the community as a whole.
+It is important to note however that the 'public interest' is not what might interest the public, or a particular individual, but what will be for the greater good if released to the community as a whole.

-In this case, this involves balancing the argument for being transparent in how West Midlands Police enforces the law, against the argument that disclosure of the information could encourage more speeding and increase the risk of harm to the public.
+In this case, this involves balancing the argument for being transparent in how West Midlands Police enforces the law regarding speeding motorists, against the argument that disclosure of the information could encourage more speeding and increase the risk of harm or death to road users.

-West Midlands Police is committed to promoting safety for all road users in the West Midlands Metropolitan Area, and supporting the delivery of the West Midlands targets for the reduction in the number and severity of road traffic accident casualties.
+West Midlands Police is committed to promoting safety for all road users in the West Midlands Metropolitan Area and supporting the delivery of the West Midlands targets for the reduction in the number and severity of road traffic accident casualties.